paulocoutinhox/mini-llm/README.md

 - Simple command-line interface for text generation
 - Training capabilities with custom data
-- Support for GPT-2 tokenizer
+- Support for multiple models (GPT-Neo, GPT-2, etc.)
+- Configurable generation parameters
 - Easy to use and modify
 - Support for Python version from 3.9 or later